euronovate/ENMobileSDK-Android/ENViewer/readme.md

 `viewerType` is an enum with these options:

-- `simple`: is default layout
+- `simple`: the default layout

 ![simple ](simple_viewer.png)
-- `theme1`: is another type of layout with 2 bars: leftBar fixed in this position and bottombar (**ENTwiceBar**) with two options confirm and cancel.
+- `theme1`: another type of layout with 2 bars: leftBar fixed in this position and bottombar (**ENTwiceBar**) with two options confirm and cancel.
+This layout is specifically designed for tablets.

 ![theme 1](theme1_viewer.png)